 The approval of the Operating Budget by Council shall authorize the expenditures granted in the budget without further approval from Council.

+Unanticipated expenses:

-Any unanticipated expenses under $500 that were not included in the Operating Budget must be approved by the majority of the Executive.
+During sitting sessions of council, expenses under $500 that were not included in the Operating Budget must be approved by the majority of the Executive.
 Any unbudgeted purchases over $250 must be reported to Council at the next session.

+During non-sitting sessions of council, expenses under $1000 that were not included in the Operating Budget must be approved by the majority of the Executive.
+Any unbudgeted purchases over $500 must be reported to Council at the next session.

 Any unanticipated expenses over $500 that were not included in the Operating Budget must be presented to and approved by Council.

 Except as may be directed by Council or when approved in the Operating Budget, no member is empowered to make purchases in the name of the Society or in any way financially obligate the Society.